luminus-framework/luminus/resources/public/md/guestbook.md

 ### Creating a new application

-In this tutorial we will create a simple guestbook application using Luminus.
-This will provide you with an overview of the basic project structure and development process.
-To create a new project simply run the following in your terminal:
+Once you have Leiningen installed you can run the following comman in your terminal to initialize your application:

 ```